Birthright Ebook Cover

 Birthright — A Near-Future Novel

-When a charismatic minister drives a referendum to outlaw natural birth “for the children’s sake,” violence flares, and Grace and Tom’s bond collides with old wounds, a fragile new secret, and the cost of exposure.
-With days dwindling and the system tightening its grip, Grace must make a decision: protect the future that raised her—or risk everything for a life that no one else believes in.
+With days dwindling and the system tightening its grip, Grace must make a decision: protect the future she was raised for, or risk everything for one that no one else believes in.

 What Early Readers Are Saying